Pedromaia26/LAPR2-ISEP/docs/SprintD/US16_OverviewAllTests/US16_OverviewAllTests.md

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The system should support several barcode APIs.
-The API to use is defined by configuration
-* **AC2:** A test can have more than one sample
-* **AC3:** A sample should only have one atribute, the barcode
+* **AC1:** While evaluating the performance the laboratory coordinator should have the ability to dynamically select the algorithm to be applied from the ones available on the system (the benchmark algorithm provided in moodle and the brute-force algorithm to be developed)
+* **AC2:** Support for easily adding other similar algorithms is required

 ### 1.4.
 Found out Dependencies

-* There is a dependency to "US004 Create a test to be registered" since at least a test must exist to record the sample.
+* There is a dependency to "US012 ResultOfTest" since at least a test must had started analysing the samples.

 ### 1.5 Input and Output Data